NHL on NBC: 2011–21 contract

 As mentioned earlier, NBC Sports Regional broadcasts are occasionally simulcast on the NBC networks.
 This also applied during the first round of the Stanley Cup playoffs.
 Games featuring Canadian teams sometimes used a simulcast of either CBC or Sportsnet (and previously TSN).

 In the 2012–13 season, Wednesday night games on NBCSN were rebranded as Wednesday Night Rivalry, primarily featuring rivalry games.
 For the 2013–14 season, NBC Sports introduced the series NHL Rivals, which looks back at the participating teams' historic rivalry leading up to the featured Wednesday Night Rivalry game.

 Beginning in the 2014–15 season, TSN Hockey personalities Bob McKenzie, Darren Dreger and Chris Cuthbert joined the NHL on NBC team.
-This was the result of Rogers Media's – the owners of Sportsnet – exclusive 12-year deal with the NHL in Canada replacing both TSN and CBC Sports as the rightsholders to the NHL.
+This was the result of Rogers Media's – the owners of Sportsnet – exclusive 12-year deal with the NHL in Canada, replacing both TSN and CBC Sports as the rights-holders to the NHL.

 In 2014, NBC Sports partnered with Electronic Arts to integrate NHL on NBC presentation into its NHL video game series, beginning with NHL 15.
 Complementing the change, Mike Emrick and Eddie Olczyk also voiced commentary and other appearances in the game.
 The score bug can be switched to a transparent view in order for players to be shown at the top of the screen, if necessary.
 This would continue up into NHL 19, in which it would be replaced with the generic graphic package, starting with NHL 20.

 In 2015, NBC Sports partnered with the league to expand Kraft Hockeyville into the United States.
 The annual contest, in which communities compete to demonstrate their commitment to ice hockey, with the winning community being awarded the opportunity to host a nationally televised NHL preseason game, was first held across Canada in 2006.
 Similar to what CBC Sports had done in covering Kraft Hockeyville in Canada, NBC Sports began airing regular segments on the separate Hockeyville USA competition for communities in the U.S. On September 29, 2015, NBCSN aired the inaugural Kraft Hockeyville USA game at Cambria County War Memorial Arena, Johnstown, Pennsylvania, marking the first time that the NHL on NBC televised a preseason game since it acquired the American rights in 2005.

 During the 2015–16 season, exclusive Sunday night games on NBCSN were rebranded as Sunday Night Hockey, with the first game under the new brand taking place on January 10, 2016, between the New Jersey Devils and the Minnesota Wild.
 A weekly recap show, NHL Sunday Shootout, premiered on the same day.
 NBC also began to air select Game of the Week and Sunday Night Hockey broadcasts under the Star Sunday banner starting with the 2016–17 season, devoting special coverage to the game's featured players of the week.